-You want buyers viewing your home to imagining themselves living there, rather than feeling like they are invading someone else's personal space.
+You want buyers viewing your home to imagine themselves living there rather than feeling like they are invading someone else's personal space.
 Remove items such as family photos, achievement certificates, and children's artwork on the walls.
-Although these precious personal items mean so much to you, they are actually distractions to a buyer.
+Although these precious personal items mean so much to you, they distract a potential buyer.

-Your home must feel like a five star hotel.
-Cleanliness is so important to the impression a buyer will get when inspecting your home.
-The standard needs to be higher than you would ever expect of yourself during normal living.
-The whole house is important, however particular attention and time must be given to the kitchen and bathroom areas.
+Your home must feel like a five-star hotel.
+Cleanliness is essential to the impression a buyer will get when inspecting your home.
+The standard needs to be higher than you would ever expect of yourself during everyday living.
+The whole house is important.
+However, particular attention and time must be given to the kitchen and bathroom areas.

-If you are considering selling your home, following these 8 simple tips can make the difference between an average sale price and a premium result.
+If you are considering selling your home, following these eight simple tips can differentiate between an average sale price and a premium result.
 For a relatively modest investment, the returns can be very significant.

 I’m always open to a no-obligation chat.
 Fill out the form below and I'll get in touch as soon as possible.